12 Common Roof Problems

 4. Third party damage

 Third party damage can be caused by a variety of things.
-Typically occurances are from painters standing on the roof while trying to paint a wall on the second floor, kids climbing on the roof to play, basketballs bouncing off the roof, antenna installations, air conditioner installations, satellite dish installations, or tenting houses.
+Typically, occurrences are from painters standing on the roof while trying to paint a wall on the second floor, kids climbing on the roof to play, basketballs bouncing off the roof, antenna installations, air conditioner installations, solar panels installations, satellite dish installations, or tenting houses.
 Because there are so many opportunities for third party damage to happen, it occurs quite frequently.
 The problem with third party damage is that it can cause many of these other common roof problems, leading to a high likelihood of leakage.
+It’s always a great idea to have your roof thoroughly examined and inspected before and after a third party installation.

 5. Exposed or misplaced nails